I watched an NBA game at MSG: Knicks vs Pistons

 Watching an NBA game live was one of my must-do things on my recent journey to New York.
 If you’ve been following my blog for a while, you know I have a thing for sports (for example, I watched an Athletic Club match in Bilbao).
-However, since I’ve never visited the United States before, I didn’t have the chance to watch an NBA game in person.
+However, since I’ve never been to the United States, I haven’t had the chance to watch an NBA game in person.

 A couple of weeks before visiting the States, I checked the NBA games calendar and saw that a game was planned at the iconic Madison Square Garden.
 The 2025 NBA playoffs had just started, and the fifth game between the New York Knicks and the Detroit Pistons was planned at MSG.
-Although Game 5 wasn’t yet confirmed (if a team won four consecutive times, the game wouldn’t take place), I decided to buy tickets.
+Although Game 5 hadn’t been confirmed (if a team won four consecutive games, the game wouldn’t take place), I decided to buy tickets.

-The Knicks won the first game at Madison Square Garden, but after a tight match, the Pistons walked away with a win in Game 2.
-Since this is a series played in four games, the Pistons’ victory meant that Game 5 would take place.
+The Knicks won the first game at Madison Square Garden, but after a tight match, the Pistons emerged victorious in Game 2.
+Since this was a best-of-four series, the Pistons’ victory meant Game 5 would take place.
 The Knicks won the two away games at Detroit, meaning the Playoffs Game 5 at MSG could be the last of the series.

 And I had tickets for that game.